What to pack for a cycle tour – Bicycle touring gear list

 Snack bag

 For many years of bicycle touring, I struggled with eating regularly.
 I forgot, and I was too lazy to take something out of my panniers.
-That’s why I bought a snack bag—a small bag that you can place on your handlebar to keep the snacks handy while riding.
+That’s why I bought a snack bag—a small bag that you can place on your handlebars to keep the snacks handy while riding.

 Backpack